Stage 4 cancer patient sent to prom, all expenses paid

 MATTESON, Ill.
-(WLS) --Friday night will be a night to remember for a 17-year-old Bloom High School student.
+(WLS) --Friday night was a night to remember for a 17-year-old Bloom High School student.

 At this time last year, Torri Stewart didn't think she would be alive.
-But on Friday, she went to her high school prom - all expenses paid.
+But on Friday, she went to her high school prom - all expenses paid, with her best friend by her side.

 Stewart said she started getting ear pains and headaches last May, so she went to the doctor.